top of page

 Design systems make it easier for the design team to update design elements.
 As a product grows and becomes more sophisticated, the ability to introduce changes in the design without significant reworks becomes integral.

-Atlassian, a company behind Jira and Confusion, has a solid design system that provides guidelines, components, and style guides for creating visually and functionally consistent experiences across the Atlassian product suite.
+Atlassian, the company behind Jira and Confusion, has a solid design system that provides guidelines, components and style guides for creating visually and functionally consistent experiences across the Atlassian product suite.

 Primary color palette from Atlassian’s style guide.